|

 There are at least five elements to understanding the fear of the Lord.

-• God is totally other – unlike all that we know.
-Jesus taught us to pray, “Father, hallowed be your name.”
-That word, “hallowed,” indicates holy, set apart.
+- Jesus taught us to pray, “Father, hallowed be your name.”
+The word “hallowed” indicates holy, set apart.
 God is unique in His holiness.
-And it is for His name’s sake that He restores us to Himself.
-When we think of God, we are filled with awe at His holiness, which causes us to search our hearts.
+And for His name’s sake, He restores us to Himself.
+God’s holiness fills us with awe and prompts us to allow the Spirit of God to search our hearts.
 “Who may ascend the mountain of the Lord?
 Who may stand in his holy place?
 The one who has clean hands and a pure heart, who does not trust in an idol or swear by a false god.”

-• God is intriguing, like a magnet drawing us towards Himself.
-Holy fear caused people to follow Jesus in fascination.
+- Holy fear caused people to follow Jesus in fascination.
 Mark writes, “They were now on the way up to Jerusalem, and Jesus was walking ahead of them.
 The disciples were filled with awe, and the people following behind were overwhelmed with fear.”
-As we are intrigued, attracted to know God, we are drawn to follow Him.
+As we are intrigued and attracted to know God, we are drawn to follow Him.